rattaoup/rpukdee.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Biography
+Hi, I'm Rattana.
+I've just finished my Master in Mathematics from the [University of Oxford](https://www.maths.ox.ac.uk/).
+Currently, I'm a research intern at [IST Austria](https://ist.ac.at/en/home/) under the supervision of Prof. [Marco Mondelli](https://ist.ac.at/en/research/mondelli-group/).

 ### Projects
 Improving Transformation Invariance in Contrastive Representation Learning [Arxiv](https://arxiv.org/abs/2010.09515)